johansatge/vuplicity/README.md

 | :--- | :--- |
 | `grunt run --devtools` | Opens the devtools with the control panel |
 | `grunt run --configpath=/Users/johan/.vuplicity-dev` | Overrides the path of the config |

-The GUI stores one JSON config file per backup in the following directory: `$HOME/.vuplicity`.

 **6.** Build